cfengine/core/docs/STYLE.md

 #### Policy Comments

-Inline policy comments are useful for debugging and explaining why something is done a specific way.
+In-line policy comments are useful for debugging and explaining why something is done a specific way.
 We encourage you to document your policy throughly.

 Comments about general body and bundle behavior and parameters should be placed